calaldees/blog/optimisations.md

         * You must continually foster a comity/network
     * Custom print/make gifts/experiences for friends
         * Don't wait for birthdays/christmases.
 If you see something they would like, do it
+    * You can't effectively care for others if you cant care for yourself
 * Personal Equipment
     * Daily Equipment
         * Pockets (Never leave the house without these in place)